Wildhoney/Formv/README.md

 }
 ```

+Interestingly Formv also comes bundled with a `GenericError` class that allows you to display any non-validation messages gracefully at the top of your form &ndash; simply throw `GenericError` with a string of an array of strings, Formv will take care of the rendering, and you take care of the styling.

 ## Custom Validation Messages

 You'll find that validation messages differ between browsers, which means your native messages are inconsistent.
 With Formv you are able to pass a `messages` prop to the `Field` component which is a map of [the `ValidityState` object](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
 In our above example if we want to be more descriptive when the user forgets to enter their first name, we can do that with `messages` by supplying the `valueMissing` item &ndash; for the email field we'll also add the `typeMismatch` which indicates the email address is invalid.